| [Back

 to Page 6]

-Hello!
-Below is a detailed outline of how to process the California 20-day Preliminary
+A detailed outline of how to process the California 20-day Preliminary

 Notice form

-that is available here at our site.
-In the right column you'll find references
+that is available here at our site

-notices.
 Bookmark us, because you will want to visit again and again, to keep

 your paperwork in order!
-Be sure to subscribe

 to our free newsletter as it will